ArtooTrills/Onboarding/Basics/2-Javascript/README.md

 * Each city has only 3 areas - area1, area2 or area3 only
 * Create an array of 30 branchesIds - [b1, b2, b3 and so on...]
 * Similar to Array of user objects, create Array of branch objects with name and address.
-* Keep the city same for 3 consicutive branches - city 1 has [branch1 in area1, branch2 in area2, branch3 in area3]
+* Keep the city same for 3 consecutive branches - city 1 has [branch1 in area1, branch2 in area2, branch3 in area3]
 * Randomly assign some some username and some branchId to each user - but contained within the same city
 * Find all users who are less than 30 years of age - print these usernames.
 * All branches need to have atleast one user assigned.
 Each branch should not have more than